Direct Service Volunteers

 - Schedule an Interview with Natalie, LifeWire’s Resource Coordinator.

 - Attend the mandatory Domestic Violence Advocacy Training, which occurs in the spring and fall on Monday and Wednesday evenings from 6:00 – 8:00 p.m.
-The next training will begin in the fall of 2018.
+The next training will begin in September 2018.
 To register for the training, email Natalie.

 - Pay the $150 training Fee*.